A Classical Analogue to the Standard Model, Chapters 4-11: Particle generations and masses; curved spacetimes and gravitation; heavy weak bosons: Boson Mass Interactions

-To evaluate the QL gluon contribution, note: \begin{itemize} \item This interaction has coefficient $f^2$, compared with $f^2/2$ for the photon. \item A diagram in which the two QL gluons have different field operators on the vertex, $\varphi^{c_1\dot{c}_1}\varphi^{c_2\dot{c}_2}$, receives a factor of $\frac{1}{2}$ relative to the photon term due to loss of vertex symmetry, but a factor of two as these fields may be pulled down from the action $Z$ in either order.
-A diagram in which the two QL gluons have the same field operator attracts neither of these factors. \item Regardless of how the vertex operators are pulled from $Z$, each QL boson independently ranges over all nine possible species for a factor of 81. \end{itemize} The net contribution to gluon mass from the QL gluon field is therefore 81 times larger than the contribution to $W$ boson mass from the QL photon field.
-To the same order as used in \Eref{eq:Wwithk1a} above, the QL gluon mass is therefore given by
+To evaluate the background gluon contribution, note: \begin{itemize} \item This interaction has coefficient $f^2$, compared with $f^2/2$ for the photon. \item A diagram in which the two background gluons have different field operators on the vertex, $\varphi^{c_1\dot{c}_1}\varphi^{c_2\dot{c}_2}$, receives a factor of $\frac{1}{2}$ relative to the photon term due to loss of vertex symmetry, but a factor of two as these fields may be pulled down from the generator~$\Z$ in either order.
+A diagram in which the two background gluons have the same field operator attracts neither of these factors. \item To count valid colourations of \fref{fig:gluonQLgluoninteraction}, note that: \begin{itemize} \item the inbound preon in the ``in'' gluon of \fref{fig:gluonQLgluoninteraction}(ii) may be connected to any of ``top'', ``left'', or ``right'' for a factor of~$3$, and \item the outbound preon in the ``in'' gluon may be connected to either of the other two for a factor of~$2$.
+It may not be connected to the same gluon as the inbound preon or else this yields a diagram in which two gluons pass close but do not interact. \item Excluding diagrams in which one gluon corresponds to a wholly disconnected noninteracting preon line bent back on itself, the remaining two line completions then admit only one arrangement, for a factor of~$1$. \item There are nine choices of colouration for these two remaining lines, for a factor of~$9$. \item Note that there is no symmetry factor associated with which gluon line is labelled as foreground.
+With the ``left'', ``right'', and ``top'' gluons' co-ordinates ranging freely across all space, any such factor~$n$ would be offset by an equivalent $n$-fold multiple-counting. \item Further, it is in principle not necessary to specify explicitly which preon lines are associated with the foreground momentum in \fref{fig:gluonQLgluoninteraction}(ii) as this is carried diffusely across all local FSFs (\sref{sec:naturefg}). \end{itemize} There are therefore $3\cdot 2\cdot 9=54$ valid diagrams having the form of \fref{fig:gluonQLgluoninteraction}(i). \end{itemize} The net contribution to gluon mass from the background gluon field is therefore $2\cdot\frac{1}{2}\cdot 2\cdot 54$ times larger than the contribution to $W$ boson mass from the background photon field,

-As noted in \rcite{pfeifer2020_R18}, this is a bare mass and will be corrected by self-interaction terms at energy scales small compared with the strong nuclear force.

-With regards to the universality coupling, the gluons have nontrivial representation on $\SU{3}_C$ and thus this coupling must also be evaluated in the $\SU{3}_C$ sector.
-However, all gluons already couple to all QL boson members of this sector, and thus there are no missing couplings to be recovered using this technique.
-Any attempt to do so would result in double counting, so no further terms are acquired.

-In terms of standard error, and assuming $\ILO{\alpha^2}$ terms are equivalent for $W$ bosons and gluons, the most significant effect arising from the next order of corrections beyond those considered is a contribution to $m_Z$ at approximately ${10^{-1}\,\sigma_\mrm{exp}}$, while the largest relative contribution is to $m_W$, $m_Z$, and $m_{\h'}$, and is of approximate order of parts in $10^{7}$.